 Pioneers for H.O.P.E (Helping Our Pioneers Excel) California State University, East Bay's new intervention program will address the Chancellor's food and housing security initiatives to include wide-ranging efforts to immediately serve some of our most-at risk students facing homelessness, food insecurity, and other various crisis situations.

-1. An annual giving campaign for monetary donations.
+- An annual giving campaign for monetary donations.

-2. The opening of two campus food pantries in collaboration with the Alameda County Community Food Bank and the Food Bank of Contra Costa and Solano for the Concord campus.
+- The opening of two campus food pantries in collaboration with the Alameda County Community Food Bank and the Food Bank of Contra Costa and Solano for the Concord campus.

-3. Donation drives for students to include career clothing, toiletries, seasonal drives for coats and socks, etc.
+- Donation drives for students to include career clothing, toiletries, seasonal drives for coats and socks, etc.

-4. Establish an emergency intervention fund to support students in need of emergency assistance.
+- Establish an emergency intervention fund to support students in need of emergency assistance.

+- Identify sources of temporary housing for students in need.
 The goal of Pioneers for HOPE is to give at-risk students hope by addressing their most basic needs first and eliminating barriers to allow student to focus on academic success and increase student retention.